ETSU Undergraduate Graduation Information:

 - Students should be enrolled only at ETSU during the final semester of completing a degree program

-- Students must earn a minimum grade point average (GPA) of 2.0 in each of the following areas:
+- Students must earn a minimum grade point average (GPA) of 2.0 in all courses (ETSU, including transfer) and published requirements for the major and/or concentration and the minor, if applicable.

 - All students must demonstrate computer proficiency by either successfully completing CSCI 1100 or passing a UIT proficiency exam.